How to use Private Browsing in Safari on iPhone, iPad, and Mac

 Incognito mode is known as Private Browsing in Safari on Apple devices.
 You may want to use this mode as it gives you the freedom to browse the web privately without your browsing activity being recorded and stored on your device.

-With the latest iOS 17, iPadOS 17, and macOS Sonoma, Apple is ready to take this private browsing experience one step further by letting you lock private Safari tabs with Face ID.
+With the latest macOS, iOS, and iPadOS, Apple has taken the private browsing experience one step further by letting you lock private Safari tabs with Face ID.

 Apple has made accessing Safari Private Browsing on all your devices easy.
 The steps will slightly differ based on your iOS and macOS versions.